 Coding helps in the logical reasoning of kids

 Logical reasoning is a skill used in all walks of life.
 It is important to give children a conducive environment to hone these skills.
-Coding provides this opportunity to children very early in life.
+Coding classes for kids provides this opportunity to children very early in life.
 Here are some of the wonderful ways in which math and coding help children polish their logical reasoning skills:

 Children learn several concepts in their math and science classes.
 Coding provides them with a space to apply these concepts.
 It also improves their understanding of these concepts.
 It also strengthens their recall power.
 Children also learn several different ways to apply a concept.
 This in turn improves their math performance.

 Coding encourages children to think out of the box.
 It pushes them to visualize well-defined steps, look out for similarities and differences.
 It shapes their thought process in a more refined way.
 This thought process helps the child to bring together math and coding to learn the concepts.